min2ha/ukwa-site/content/target/19707/index.en.md

   "subject": "UK General Election 2015"
 }

-# Equality Trust, The: A Fairer, Stronger Economy: Anticipating the General Election 2015

 The Equality Trust is working with others to build a social movement for change.
 They analyse and disseminate the latest research, promote robust evidence-based arguments and support a dynamic network of campaign groups across the country.